Easy Stroganoff Meatballs Over Buttered Noodles for a Family Dinner

 – A simple cucumber salad

-You do not need bread with this meal, though a slice of crusty bread can be useful for catching extra sauce.
-If you serve bread, keep it plain.
+You do not need bread, but a piece of crusty bread can be useful for soaking up extra sauce.
+Keep it plain so it does not overwhelm the meal.

 Common Mistakes to Avoid

-If the sauce seems watery, let it simmer a little longer before adding sour cream.
-You can also increase the flour slightly at the start, but do so carefully.
-Too much thickener can make the sauce heavy.
+If the sauce seems too thin, let it simmer a bit longer before adding sour cream.
+You can also use a little more flour or cornstarch at the beginning, but do so carefully so the sauce does not become heavy.

-This usually means the mixture was too wet or not bound well enough.
-Make sure there is enough egg and breadcrumb to hold the meat together.
-Chilling the shaped meatballs for 15 minutes before browning can also help.
+This usually means the mixture is too loose or not bound well enough.
+Make sure the egg and breadcrumbs are fully incorporated.
+If necessary, chill the shaped meatballs for 15 minutes before browning.

 Overcooked noodles

-Egg noodles cook quickly.
-Check them early and drain as soon as they are tender.
-Overcooked noodles become soft fast when topped with sauce.
+Egg noodles cook quickly and can turn soft fast.
+Check them early and drain them as soon as they are tender.
+You want them to hold their shape under the sauce.

-Stroganoff needs contrast.
-If it tastes dull, add a little salt, a touch more Dijon, or a few drops of Worcestershire.
-Acidity and seasoning are what make the cream and beef flavors read clearly.
+Stroganoff needs balance.
+If the sauce tastes dull, add a little salt, a touch more Worcestershire, or a bit more Dijon mustard.
+The acidity and seasoning help the creaminess taste lively instead of bland.

 Yes.
-You can form the meatballs a day in advance and keep them covered in the refrigerator.
-You can also cook the entire dish ahead and reheat it gently.
-If you do, the sauce may thicken, so add a little broth when warming it.
+You can shape the meatballs a day ahead and keep them covered in the refrigerator until you are ready to cook.
+You can also make the full dish in advance and reheat it gently.

 Can I use Greek yogurt instead of sour cream?